FLOKI9990/NBTHotbar/README.md

 This repository is strictly for educational purposes.
 Misuse of these resources for malicious activities is not endorsed and may have consequences.
 Always use responsibly!

 ---

-Feel free to use this description!
-Let me know if you need additional changes.